-Applicant's accumulation of delinquent debts and failure to file a 2010 federal tax return as required by law, and his past inability and unwillingness to address these debts and federal tax return warrant the application of three of the disqualifying conditions (DC) of the Guidelines: DC $\P$ 19(a), "inability or unwillingness to satisfy debts;" DC $\P$ 19(c) "a history of not meeting financial obligations;" and DC $\P$ 19(g), "failure to file Federal, state, or local income tax returns as required or the fraudulent filing of the same."
+Applicant's accumulation of delinquent debts and his past inability or unwillingness to address these debts warrant the application of two of the disqualifying conditions (DC) of the Guidelines.
+DC \P 19(a), "inability or unwillingness to satisfy debts;" and DC \P 19(c), "a history of not meeting financial obligation," apply to Applicant's situation.

-Applicant's pleading admissions of his tax filing omission and most of the debts covered in the SOR negate the need for any independent proof (see McCormick on Evidence, § 262 (6th ed.
+Applicant's pleading admissions with respect to most of the debts covered in the SOR negate the need for any independent proof (see McCormick on Evidence, § 262 (6th ed.
 2006)).
-Each of Applicant's listed debts and tax filing omission are fully documented in his latest credit reports and summary of interview and provide ample corroboration of his debts.
+Each of Applicant's listed debts are fully documented in his latest credit reports and summary of interview and provide ample corroboration of his debts.

 Some judgment problems persist, too, over Applicant's unexplained delinquencies and his failure to demonstrate he acted responsibly in addressing his listed debts once the pay reduction conditions that contributed to the delinquencies had passed or eased, and his finances had improved.
 See ISCR Case 03-01059 at 3 (App.
 Bd.
 Sep.
 24, 2004).
 Not only are his listed debt delinquencies ongoing, but he has failed to address them in any tangible way.
-Mitigation credit is not available to Applicant based on the evidence developed in this record.